A new derivation of the Minkowski metric: Deriving Minkowski spacetime from

-We then find the transformed multivector amplitude \be | M' |^2 = Y M Z \, {\overline{Y M Z}} = Y M Z \cliffconj{Z} \cliffconj{M} \cliffconj{Y} = |Y|^2 |Z|^2 | M |^2 , \ee where we have used the anti-involution property of Clifford conjugation and the commuting property of the amplitude.
-Hence, provided we specify a unitary condition $ |Y|^2 |Z|^2 = 1 $ for these transformations, then the amplitude $ | M | $ will be invariant.
-Without loss of generality, it is then convenient to impose the condition $ |Y |^2 = | Z |^2 = \pm 1 $.
-The transformation in Eq.~(\ref{generalTransformation}) is then the most general bilinear transformation that preserves the multivector magnitude, although higher order transformations in $ M $ are also possible that will still preserve the magnitude, such as $ M' = X M Y M Z/|M|^2 $.
+\begin{defn}[Bilinear multivector transformation] We define a general bilinear transformation on a multivector $ M $ as \be M' = K M L , \ee where $ M, K, L \in C\ell(\Re^3) $. \end{defn} We then find the transformed multivector amplitude \be | M' |^2 = K M L \, {\overline{K M L}} = K M L \cliffconj{L} \cliffconj{M} \cliffconj{K} = |K|^2 |L|^2 | M |^2 , \ee where we have used the anti-involution property of Clifford conjugation and the important commuting property of the amplitude.
+Hence, provided we specify a unitary condition $ |K|^2 |L|^2 = 1 $ for these transformations, then the amplitude $ | M | $ will be invariant.
+Without loss of generality, it is then convenient to impose the condition $ |K |^2 = | L |^2 = \pm 1 $.
+The transformation in Eq.~(\ref{generalTransformation}) is then the most general bilinear transformation that preserves the multivector amplitude and so produces an invariant distance over the space.
+The selection of the involution of Clifford conjugation is not arbitrary, as it is the only involution producing a commuting complex-like number allowing these invariants to form, according to Eq.~(\ref{generalTransformation}).

-We can now see the importance of Clifford conjugation producing the commuting amplitude shown in Eq.~(\ref{AmplitudeSquared}), as under the general transformation operation in Eq.~(\ref{generalTransformation}) these quantities will appear isotropic in space and so satisfy the relativity principle of a non-preferred reference frame.
-We are thus required to adopt Eq.~(\ref{AmplitudeSquared}) as our definition of the metric for the space of multivectors in $ C\ell(\Re^3) $.